CosmoLike/cocoa/README.md

 We do not want to discourage people from cloning code from their original repositories.
 We've included these codes as compressed [xz file format](https://tukaani.org/xz/format.html) in our repository for convenience in the initial development (speed in setting up Cocoa).
 The work of those authors is extraordinary, and they must be properly cited.

+### Additional Notes for experts and developers <a name="additional_notes"></a>

+:books::books: *Additional Notes for experts and developers on Installation of Cocoa's required packages via Conda* :books::books:

+- For those working on projects that utilize machine-learning-based emulators, the Appendix [Setting-up conda environment for Machine Learning emulators](#ml_emulators) provides additional commands for installing the necessary packages.

+- We provide a docker image named *whovian-cocoa* that facilitates cocoa installation on Windows and MacOS.
+For further instructions, refer to the Appendix [FAQ: How do you run cocoa on your laptop?
+The docker container is named *whovian-cocoa*](#appendix_jupyter_whovian).

+We assume here that the user has previously installed either [Minicoda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual) so that conda environments can be created.
+If this is not the case, refer to the Appendix [Miniconda Installation](#overview_miniconda) for further instructions.

+- The conda installation method should be the chosen installation method in the overwhelming majority of cases.
+In the rare cases the user cannot work with conda, refer to the Appendix [Installation of Cocoa's required packages without conda](#required_packages_cache) as it contains instructions for a much slower but conda-independent installation method.

+:books::books: *Additional Notes for experts and developers on Installation of Cobaya base code* :books::books:

+- If the user wants to compile only a subset of these packages, then refer to the appendix [Compiling Boltzmann, CosmoLike and Likelihood codes separately](#appendix_compile_separately).

+- Cocoa developers should drop the shallow clone option `--depth 1`; they should also authenticate to GitHub via ssh keys and use the command instead.

+        $(cocoa) git clone git@github.com:CosmoLike/cocoa.git cocoa

+- Our scripts never install packages on `$HOME/.local` as that would make them global to the user.
+All requirements for Cocoa are installed at

+        Cocoa/.local/bin
+        Cocoa/.local/include
+        Cocoa/.local/lib
+        Cocoa/.local/share

+This behavior enables users to work on multiple instances of Cocoa simultaneously similar to what was possible with [CosmoMC](https://github.com/cmbant/CosmoMC).

+:books::books: *Additional Notes for experts and developers on Running Cobaya Examples* :books::books:

+- We offer the flag `COCOA_RUN_EVALUATE` as an alias (syntax-sugar) for `mpirun -n 1 --oversubscribe --mca btl vader,tcp,self --bind-to core:overload-allowed --rank-by core --map-by numa:pe=4 cobaya-run`.

+- We offer the flag `COCOA_RUN_MCMC` as an alias (syntax-sugar) for `mpirun -n 4 --oversubscribe --mca btl vader,tcp,self --bind-to core:overload-allowed --rank-by core --map-by numa:pe=4 cobaya-run`.

+- Additional explanations about our `mpirun` flags: Why the `--mca btl vader,tcp,self` flag?
+Conda-forge developers don't [compile OpenMPI with Infiniband compatibility](https://github.com/conda-forge/openmpi-feedstock/issues/38).

+- Additional explanations about our `mpirun` flags: Why the `--bind-to core:overload-allowed --map-by numa:pe=${OMP_NUM_THREADS}` flag?
+This flag enables efficient hybrid MPI + OpenMP runs on NUMA architecture.

+- Additional explanations about the `start_cocoa`/`stop_cocoa` scripts: Why did we choose to create two separate bash environments, `(cocoa)` and `(.local)`?
+Users should be able to manipulate multiple Cocoa instances seamlessly, which is particularly useful when running chains in one instance while experimenting with code development in another.
+Consistency of the environment across all Cocoa instances is crucial, and the start_cocoa/stop_cocoa scripts handle the loading and unloading of environmental path variables for each Cocoa.

 ### :interrobang: FAQ: What should you do if installation or compilation goes wrong? <a name="running_wrong"></a>

 - The script *set_installation_options script* contains a few additional flags that may be useful.
 Some of these flags are shown below: